 The Gift Giving Guide to Toy Safety

 The last thing parents want to see is a moment of joy turn into a moment of pain for their child.
 Despite best intentions, non-age appropriate gifts and toys can cause serious injuries, or in some cases, death.
 A report from the U.S. Consumer Product Safety Commission (CPSC) found an estimated 251,700 toy-related injuries were treated in emergency departments in 2017.
 Of those injuries, an estimated 38% were classified as lacerations, contusions, or abrasions, and 48% of these injuries were to the face or head.
 If something does go wrong during your holiday, urgent care is perfect for your minor health emergencies.
-MD Now Urgent Care Centers are open seven days a week, 365 days a year.

 - Always follow the manufacturer age guides and labels on toys

 - Make sure all arts and crafts products are non-toxic